 Your colleagues might lean away as you talk to them or even try to avoid working with you altogether, which can be hurtful and embarrassing.
 And clients and customers may choose not to work with or buy from you – even switching businesses in some drastic cases – to avoid coming into contact with you.

 Often, professional success is a result of how well you interact with your colleagues and managers, so the last thing you want to do is drive a wedge between you and others with bad breath.

 How to make your smile the secret of your success

-While bad teeth and dental hygiene can negatively affect your professional appearance, there are actions you can take to fix any areas you wish, and instead make your wide, healthy smile the secret of your success.
+While bad teeth and dental hygiene can negatively affect your professional appearance, according to Quality Dental Team there are actions you can take to fix any areas you wish, and instead make your wide, healthy smile the secret of your success.

 1) Work out why you’re unhappy with your teeth

 Before you can transform your smile, you need to pinpoint what it is about your teeth that you don’t like.
 Are they not white enough?
 Are they a little crooked?
 Perhaps you’re even missing a tooth or two?

 There are many reasons why you might not like the appearance of your teeth, but the good news is there are solutions for almost every dental issue.

 2) Find out what’s causing any dental issues

 A trip to the dentist can help you determine what’s actually causing any dental problems you might have.
 Your dentist can assess whether it’s your hygiene, diet or a structural issue that’s stopping your teeth from looking their best.